sudara/stitches/README.md

 10 years ago, I launched alonetone.com.
 Since then, I've written several wrappers around audio libraries such as SoundManager2 and Howler.js, both which are fantastic projects and very much enabled me to launch and maintain the site.

 However, as time wore on, I found myself constantly having to keep up with the changes to audio behavior in browsers anyway, and more recently, have found the implementations lacking.
-In particular, the other libraries.
+In particular, other libraries tend to:

-* Have bloated support of other methods of delivery like Flash and Web Audio
+* Contain legacy/unrelated support of other methods of delivery like Flash and Web Audio
 * Don't have first class support for sequential playback of a playlist
 * Are written in Ye Olde JS™ vs. ES6/2017
 * Are full of browser/feature detection code